 In the last few years, Macedonian policymakers have seen the need for a robust industrial sector to support the national economy; as a result, there have been increased improvements in several areas as tourism, the online casino sector, the production sector, among other industries.

 You can take a plunge in the ancient Lake Ohrid (which reaches depths of 300 meters), or stroll through Skopje, the country’s under-explored capital city.
 Don’t miss out on discovering the Old Bazaar, a relic of the Ottoman Empire, and home to your perfect souvenir from your visit to Macedonia.

 Number of visitors per year: 84,000 (in 2018)

 History lovers, this one’s for you: San Marino, a microstate settled within northern Italy, is one of the world’s oldest republics.
 Much of its original, historic architecture is still standing.
-According to travel magazine printing publications, San Marino is the fifth smallest country globally.
-Which means there are plenty of undiscovered gems and incredible secrets to be found here.
+According to travel magazine printing publications, San Marino is the fifth-smallest country globally.
+This means there are plenty of undiscovered gems and incredible secrets to be found here.
 San Marino is famous for its history and culture, especially the vineyards.
 Take a cable car ride over the central city (also called San Marino), stroll through the small mountain towns, and visit the UNESCO World Heritage-listed historic center of this tiny-but-mighty country.